 Related: The Best Over-the-Range Microwaves

-What We Like: Smart technology, 10-minute self-cleaning cycle, large capacity
+What We Love: Smart technology, 10-minute self-cleaning cycle, large capacity

-What We Don’t Like: Only available in stainless steel, odd blue interior
+What We Don’t Love: Only available in stainless steel, odd blue interior

 The LG 30-Inch Smart Single Electric Wall Oven is a great way to integrate smart technology into your kitchen.
 Compatible with Amazon Alexa and Google Assistant, this Wi-Fi-enabled device works with both iOS and Android devices, plus other convenient and helpful features.